Frequently Asked Questions

 |A:||Yes, monitoring will be conducted by the relevant authorities from time to time.|

 Disclaimer: This information provided here is based on the latest updated data from PGC’s Zero Waste Network.
+This database is updated frequently and can be found HERE.
+Alternately, download the Trash2Treasure mobile application to reduce recycling hassles!

 *Information provided is only applicable for Penang State.